When to Go to Japan: Our Recommended Months and Seasons to Travel

-Add to that the all-too-real possibility of natural disasters like tsunamis, typhoons, and earthquake and you’ll see why tracking weather in Japan and choosing the best time to visit Japan is such a challenge.
-(Just ask the Japan Meteorological Agency!)
+Add to that the all-too-real possibility of natural disasters like tsunamis, typhoons, and earthquakes, and you can see why we think choosing when to visit Japan is such a challenge.

 Spring